Marottichal Waterfalls: A Serene Getaway To The Land Natural Beauty

 Photo: Souradeep Ghosh / Wikimedia Commons

-Athirappilly Waterfall, the biggest waterfall of Kerala, locally known as the ‘Niagara of India’ is located on the Chalakudy River in Thrissur district.
-The elevation of the waterfall is about 80 feet and the sound produced is magnificent.
-Located in the dense forest and various types of vegetation, Athirappilly is a paradise for nature lovers and photographers.
-The waterfall is located in Western Ghats and is a World Heritage site and the area is rich in endemic species, some of them endangered.
+Athirappilly Waterfall, the biggest waterfall of Kerala, locally known as the ‘Niagara of India’ is located on the Chalakudy River.
+Among the popular thrissur tourist places, this stunning waterfall stands out with its elevation of about 80 feet and the magnificent sound it produces.
+Located in the dense forest with various types of vegetation, Athirappilly is a paradise for nature lovers and photographers.
+The waterfall is situated in the Western Ghats, a World Heritage site, and the area is rich in endemic species, some of them endangered.

 Things To Do: Trekking, Bird Watching